Elijah0413/tis-technology-and-info-system/refelection.utmdigitalvisit.md

 <p align="center">UTM Digital Care Office</p>
 <br>

 Next was the UTM Digital Care offices.
 Their main role in UTM Digital services is to address ICT issues through e-mails.
 The issues received would go through multiple levels.
-At level 0, they are settled first through e-mail or a simple call.
+At ground level, they are settled first through e-mail or a simple call.
 If the problem persists, it would go to the next level, level 1 that involves the technical team.
 The last level, level 2 would include straight to the providers, such as Telekom Malaysia.

 <p align="center">
 <a href="https://www.youtube.com/watch?v=IOGpYbVdmgk"><img src="http://img.youtube.com/vi/IOGpYbVdmgk/0.jpg" width="60%" height="60%" /></a>